Ian Anderson: Recognition

 In 1973, Anderson appeared, along with several other artists, on the cover of Time, for an article about new directions in early 1970s music.

-In recognition of his lifelong contribution to popular music, Anderson received two honours in 2006: the Ivor Novello Award for International Achievement and an honorary Doctorate of Literature at Heriot-Watt University, on 11 July 2006.
+Anderson received two honours in 2006: the Ivor Novello Award for International Achievement and an honorary doctorate from Heriot-Watt University, in July.

 Anderson was appointed Member of the Order of the British Empire (MBE) in the 2008 New Year Honours for services to music.

-He was awarded an Honorary Doctorate (Doctor of Letters) from Abertay University in July 2011.
+He was awarded an honorary doctorate from Abertay University in July 2011.

 At the 2013 Progressive Music Awards, Anderson was presented with the "Prog God" award.

+In 2026, Loudwire ranked him as the 9th greatest progressive rock singer of all time.

 Musical collaborations and other work

 Anderson produced Steeleye Span's 1974 album Now We Are Six, as well as appearing on and producing Steeleye Span member Maddy Prior's first solo album Woman in the Wings (1978), for which Jethro Tull made most instrumental contributions.

 Ian Anderson plays the Orchestral Jethro Tull – in Butzbach (Germany) 6 June 2007.

 Anderson appeared as a guest on the song "All Along You Knew" from The Big Prize (1985), the second album by Canadian rock band Honeymoon Suite.
 This followed Jethro Tull's 1984 tour, on which Honeymoon Suite was one of the opening acts.
 Also in 1984, Anderson, along with Martin Barre, Dave Pegg and Peter-John Vettese recorded album A Classic Case with the London Symphony Orchestra, performing a selection of music from Jethro Tull.
 He was also a DJ on radio station Planet Rock, presenting his own two-hour show Under the Influence.
 He also appeared on stage with Joe Bonamassa playing Jethro Tull song "A New Day Yesterday" at the Hammersmith Apollo in May 2010.

 Anderson plays flute on the Men Without Hats song "On Tuesday" from their album Pop Goes the World (1987), and on the Blackmore's Night song "Play, Minstrel, Play" from their debut album Shadow of the Moon (1997).

 Anderson plays flute on the 1998 Roy Harper album The Dream Society.
 Anderson has acknowledged Harper as having a strong influence upon him.